Access keys | Skip to primary navigation | Skip to secondary navigation | Skip to content | Skip to footer |

 • prepare the required information for QCAA quality assurance processes, including identifying eligible students and applying internal quality assurance

-• implement the recommendations from the QCAA quality assurance processes
+• act on recommendations from the QCAA quality assurance processes

 • maintain records and evidence as required by the QCAA and the school.